 The planet is currently experiencing its sixth mass extinction of life.
 Since the number of species on Earth is still an approximation, it’s difficult to accurately state exactly how many species are becoming extinct.
-However, according to World Wildlife Fund, scientists believe between 10,000 and 100,000 species cease to exist every year due to climate change, habitat loss and resource depletion, among other factors.
+However, according to the World Economic Forum, scientists believe between 10,000 and 100,000 species cease to exist every year due to climate change, habitat loss and resource depletion, among other factors.
 If we lose keystone species, extinction rates will dramatically increase.

 Perhaps like the ICUN’s Red List of Endangered Species and Green List of Protected Areas, we need an ICUN Yellow, Blue or Purple List of Keystone Species so that we closely watch and start conserving them.
 Maybe wildebeests aren’t endangered yet.
 But the slow decrease in their population—much like the greater proportionate impact of keystone species themselves—should cause greater alarm.